About Us

 FACTS ABOUT US

--Legacy’s online newspaper is student run and operated by Legacy journalism students with assistance from adviser Leland Mallett and broadcast teacher Rachel Dearinger
+-Legacy’s online newspaper is student-run and operated by Legacy journalism students with assistance from advisers Leland Mallett and Rachel Dearinger

--Melanie Stillings at Ben Barber Career Tech Academy also helped in the launch of the site in April of 2009.
+-Melanie Stillings, formerly at Ben Barber Career Tech Academy, and Jim Cockrell also helped in the launch of the site in April of 2009.

 -Students working on the online edition also write and produce the school’s yearbook and print edition of The Rider